How Much Can You Save by Eating at Home?

 Being short on time after work prevents some people from eating at home on weeknights.
 If that's you, pick a weekend when you're less busy, and cook ahead.
 Prepare some meals that can be made in large batches, such as stews and casseroles, and then freeze them.
 When you're in a rush, you can heat up one of your frozen meals.

 If the hassle of getting to a grocery store is preventing you from cooking, look into having groceries delivered.
-You can order non-perishable foods from sites like Amazon and Jet, and you may qualify for free delivery if you meet the minimum order.
+You can order non-perishable foods from sites like Amazon, and you may qualify for free delivery if you meet the minimum order.
 Delivery of fresh or frozen foods costs more, but it may be worth it if it allows you to cook at home regularly.
 A $10 monthly delivery subscription fee is a lot kinder to your wallet than spending hundreds on multiple restaurant outings.

 Do you enjoy others' cooking?
 Start a cooking co-op with a few friends.
 Pick a regular weekly dinner time like Saturday night, and let all of the co-op members take turns cooking a big batch of food to share with everyone.
 This way, you do some extra cooking when it's your turn, but other weeks you can sit back and relax while a friend cooks.